-FOCUS mentors serve as a bridge in men and women’s transitions from life on the inside back into society, helping them to stabilize, rebuild their lives and eventually achieve self-sufficiency and increased well-being.
-We provide training and on-going support to our mentors, who work in partnership with their mentees (incarcerated adults over the age of 18) cope with the demands of reentry and reintegration into the community.
+Focus Reentry mentors serve as a bridge in men and women’s transitions from life on the inside back into society, helping them to stabilize, rebuild their lives, and eventually achieve self-sufficiency and increased well-being.
+We provide training and on-going support to our mentors, who work in partnership with their mentees (incarcerated adults over the age of 18) to cope with the demands of reentry and reintegration into the community.
 Mentors and their clients work on practical needs: housing, employment, transportation, and communication.
-Mentors also help offenders to meet personal goals as well, one of which is often reunification with children and other family members.
+They also work on personal goals, one of which is often reunification with children and other family members.

-The key to our success is the consistent presence of an experienced, concerned adult who models the life skills necessary to create pro-health stability and pro-social attitudes; one who maintains a consistently encouraging presence, is non-judgmental and is not affiliated with the correctional system or any other institution, and who maintains a consistently encouraging presence.
+The key to our success is the consistent presence of an experienced, concerned, and nonjudgmental adult who serves as a partner through the very challenging process of reentry, is not affiliated with the correctional system or any other institution, and who maintains a consistently encouraging presence.

 Volunteers receive 20 hours of preliminary training before mentoring.
 Topics covered include: 1) Policies and Protocols, 2) Motivational Interviewing, 3) Mental Health, Substance Abuse and The Offender Population, and 4) From Learned Helplessness to Resilience.
 An orientation at the Boulder County Jail is required and includes a background check.
 Mentors will also be expected to regularly attend monthly mentor meetings, which provide support, collaboration, and continued training.
 Focus Reentry staff provides ongoing support to our mentors.

 If you are interested in becoming a Focus Mentor, please click on the application link below:

 What safety measures does Focus Reentry use to protect its mentors?